Thomas Moon

 Bachelor of Communication Studies in Digital Media with a minor in Advertising Creativity

-Now overseeing the marketing and branding for an early-stage startup, Bachelor of Communication Studies graduate Thomas Moon loves the variety his role offers.
+Now leading the marketing and communication strategy for the Africa International Defence Exhibition (AFRIDEX), Bachelor of Communication Studies graduate Thomas Moon loves the variety his role offers.

 “Before joining my current company, I worked on DSEI in London – the biggest defence and security networking event in the UK and Europe – and on large-scale sports events including the Rugby World Cup 2019 in Japan, the Tokyo 2020 Olympic Games, The Open Championship 2022 and UEFA EURO 2020 in the UK.”